-Commencement Update - March 29, 2021
+Commencement Update - April 27, 2021

-Dear Members of the Classes of 2020 and 2021,
+Dear Classes of 2020 and 2021 and Families,

 Questions can be sent to firstname.lastname@example.org, and additional information and updates will be posted on our Commencement website.

 Loyola is committed to making your Commencement ceremony a memorable day that fully celebrates you and all you have achieved during your time at Loyola.
-We ask for your understanding as we must continue to require mask-wearing, social distancing, and other measures to ensure the health and safety of all attending.
+We ask for your understanding as we must continue to require mask wearing, social distancing, and other measures to ensure the health and safety of all attending.
 If you can be vaccinated prior to the ceremony, we encourage you to do so.

 Rev. Brian F. Linnane, S.J.